slamora/brackets-wiki/Research:-Extension-Management.md

 The [extension package format](https://github.com/adobe/brackets/wiki/Extension-Package-Format) will be familiar for anyone who has used npm, and easy for anyone who has not.
 All of the information about the extension is located in a `package.json` file, with optional information in some other files.
 This allows that information to be stored in a version control system and makes publishing a new version a one click step.

 Our goal is for [extensions to be as compatible with Brackets and one another as possible](https://github.com/adobe/brackets/wiki/Extension-Dependencies), even as changes are made.
-We'll do our best to minimize disruption for the users while ensuring that their editor remains stable.
+We'll do our best to minimize disruption for Brackets users while ensuring that their editor remains stable.

+## The Registry Server ##

+The registry server will be set up to quickly deliver information about the extensions and the extensions themselves.
+It will have a straightforward REST+JSON API for submitting ratings and reviews and publishing extensions, and we will seek to make authentication as easy on the users as possible.

+There will also be a management API for ensuring that Brackets users get updates as quickly as possible when out of date or potentially damaging extensions are identified.

 # Detailed Documents #

+The preceding sections were intended as a quick overview of the results of our research.
+For background and additional details, you can dive in below:

 * [Package Manager research](https://github.com/adobe/brackets/wiki/Extension-Package-Manager-Research): a look into what other package managers do and the good ideas we can reuse.
 * [Dependency Management research](https://github.com/adobe/brackets/wiki/Extension-Dependencies)